chaoss/website/CHAOSScon/2019EU/speakers.md

 ### Dawn Foster

-_Consultant - Scale Factory_
+_Open Source Software Strategy Lead - Pivotal_

 ![Dawn Foster](https://chaoss.github.io/website/CHAOSScon/2019EU/img/DawnFoster.png)

-Dawn is currently a consultant at The Scale Factory and is finishing a PhD at the University of Greenwich in London.
-She spent more than 20 years working at companies like Puppet Labs, Intel, Jive Software, and more.
-She has expertise in community building, open source software, metrics, and more.
-She is passionate about bringing people together through a combination of online communities and real-world events along with analyzing the data associated with participation in developer and open source communities.
-She has spoken at dozens of industry events, including many Linux Foundation events, OSCON, SXSW, FOSDEM and more.
+Dawn is currently working on open source strategy at Pivotal.
+She has more than 20 years of experience in business and technology with expertise in strategic planning, management, community building, community management, open source software, market research, and more.
+She is passionate about bringing people together through a combination of online communities and real-world events.
+She has experience building new communities, and managing existing communities with a particular emphasis on developer and open source communities.

+Most recently, Dawn was a consultant at The Scale Factory after being Director of Community at Puppet.
+Prior to Puppet, she was leading the Community Office within Intel’s Open Source Technology Center.
+In addition to working at Intel, Dawn was an online community consultant, and she has worked at Jive Software, Compiere, and a Midwestern manufacturing company in positions ranging from Unix system administrator to market researcher to community manager to open source strategist.

+Dawn holds a PhD from the University of Greenwich, an MBA from Ashland University, and a BS in Computer Science from Kent State University.
+Dawn blogs about online communities as the author of the Fast Wonder Blog, and she's blogged for The New Stack, Linux.com, GigaOM’s WebWorkerDaily, and in various other places.
+She is the author of the books, What Dawn Eats: Vegan Food That Isn’t Weird and Companies and Communities: Participating without being sleazy.

 ### Ildiko Vancsa